-Human capital (knowledge, abilities and skills) is considered a key driver of knowledge creation and economic growth.
-The papers in this part critically analyse how the UN system acts as a generator and disseminator of knowledge in the implementation of its development mandate.
+The paper by Bardy critically analyses how the UN system acts as a generator and disseminator of knowledge in the implementation of its development mandate.
 As a promoter of development co-operation, the UN has influenced international thinking with its vision on development, proposed with their Agenda 2030 for SD that is built upon knowledge acquired over its entire existence.

-The second study provides a better understanding of the importance of open innovation to ensure resilience at the individual level.
+The next paper by Dumitriu provides a better understanding of the importance of open innovation to ensure resilience at the individual level.
 In doing so, the study deals with the link between open innovation and resilience by examining the mechanisms by which open innovation generates effects on different resilience forms.
 Open innovation, through its effect, is studied as a component affecting resilience, especially on an individual level.
 The findings of the study confirm that open innovation positively affects individual resilience through its two components, external technology acquisition and external technology exploitation.
-Furthermore, the study's results show that gender moderates the link between open innovation and individual resilience, but the age moderating effect is partially verified.
+Furthermore, Ahmed the study's results show that gender moderates the link between open innovation and individual resilience, but the age moderating effect is partially verified.